BRosenblatt/OhHellScoreKeepingApp/README.md

 * To use it as a companion app while you play Oh Hell, first gather your players and a deck of cards, then download, run, and follow the instructions below.

 ## 3. <ins>Start a new game</ins>
-There's no need to create an account and log in.
-The first screen will have helper text to get you started.
-Tap the **+** icon in the top right corner.
+The first screen will appear with helper text to get you started.
+Tap the **+** icon in the top right corner to start a game.

 The "New Game" screen will appear.